-Even the most experienced travellers make mistakes when travelling.
+Even the most experienced travelers make mistakes when traveling.
 If you want your first big overseas trip to be memorable for the right reasons by avoiding the most common rookie travel mistakes all travelers do, keep reading.
 I hope you will be able to learn from some of the mistakes I’ve done in the past.

 1. Not checking the passport requirements

 Most of the rookie travelers think that having a valid passport is enough for traveling abroad.
 Although, that is true in most of the cases, there are some exceptions.
 Some countries, including China and Russia, have regulations that require your passport to be valid at least 6 months after the date of your return flight.
 Also, there are more than 20 countries in Europe that have the same rule for 3 months.
 And if your passport is still valid, but expiring within this time window, you might unnecessarily complicate your trip.